Railway Clearing House: 20th century

 During both World Wars, the railways were placed under government control, and the receipts were pooled and then apportioned in fixed proportions according to pre-war receipts.
-During these periods, the duties of the RCH were very much reduced, but they continued to provide their secretarial functions.
+During those periods, the duties of the RCH were very much reduced, but they continued to provide their secretarial functions.

-As railway companies amalgamated, so the number of members reduced; until it had just one member, the British Transport Commission (BTC).
+As railway companies amalgamated, so the number of members reduced, until it had just one member, the British Transport Commission (BTC).

-Most of the remaining powers, property, rights and liabilities were transferred to the BTC on 24 May 1954, and the RCH was dissolved as a corporate body on 8 April 1955.
+Most of the remaining powers, property, rights and liabilities of the RCH were transferred to the BTC on 24 May 1954, and the RCH was dissolved as a corporate body on 8 April 1955.
 The BTC then continued the remaining functions of the RCH, still under the name Railway Clearing House.
-These included the provision of secretarial services and rooms for railway meetings, and meetings between road and rail companies; classification of goods for the setting of rates; the examination and certification of new packaging materials; the registration of rolling stock; the issue of maps and other publications including scales of charges; and the spot-check of wagons and consignments in transit.
+They included the provision of secretarial services and rooms for railway meetings, and meetings between road and rail companies; classification of goods for the setting of rates; the examination and certification of new packaging materials; the registration of rolling stock; the issue of maps and other publications including scales of charges; and the spot-check of wagons and consignments in transit.
 By 31 December 1959, the number of staff employed by the RCH had fallen from about 3,200 in 1921, to just 375.

 The RCH was finally disbanded on 31 March 1963, when the British Railways Board (BRB) took over its surviving duties.
-Together with all RCH staff, these were divided mainly between the department of the Board's Chief Commercial Officer and that of its Chief Accountant.
+Along with all RCH staff, they were divided mainly between the department of the board's chief commercial officer and that of its chief accountant.